liborty/TokenCrypt/README.md

 ## Releases Log (the latest first)

+**3-April-24** - improved `ncrpt` so that it now does sensible things with the new options also in the updating and cleaning modes.
+Making `ncrpt` into a more practical archiving tool.
+TODO: before the next release, implement these new options also for `pack`.

 **1-April-24** - `ncrpt` can now globally ignore named directories with, e.g. `-i 'bin test backup'` and to globally exclude all files with listed extensions, e.g. `-e 'exe dat bak'`.
 Note that `-i` was previously used to turn off recursion.
 Recursion is now off by default and must be activated explicitly with option `-r` (usual conservative convention).
-TODO: before the next release, implement these options also for `pack`.

 **30-March-24** - Corrected some typos in `README.md`, updated `test.yml`, tested on `Rust 1.77.1`.

 **23-Oct-22** - Release 1.1.1 Housekeeping release, encapsulating the changes to date.